Chloe123Jackson/assignments/paradigm-shift-extend.md

 Each transformation is one function (or more).
 Do not mix different transformations in the same function.
 Have one function to chain ('compose') these transformation-functions.

+ Extenstions used :
+Extension 1: Early Warning
+Extension 2: Support a language in addition to English